Pulok000/Joy-Bangla-Remittance/README.md

 # Joy Bangla Remittance

-This application serves as a platform for immigrants who need to transfer money between parties from different countries.
+This application serves as a platform for immigrants who need to transfer money between differnt parties from different countries.

 ## Functionalities: